Apple jack ax ushers in a voice-driven world

 Apple pointed to improvements in its Siri voice control software, which can be activated by double tapping the AirPod.

-Other major technology companies are also making strides, with Amazon.com Inc's Alexa software letting you control an Internet-connected speaker with your voice.
-Alphabet's Google has its own version.
+Other major technology companies are also making strides, with Amazon.com Inc's (AMZN.O) Alexa software letting you control an Internet-connected speaker with your voice.
+Alphabet's Google (GOOGL.O) has its own version.

-Among China's technology leaders, Baidu is working on improving transcribing speech, and says its Deep Speech 2 system can transcribe English and Chinese about three times faster than a human.
+Among China's technology leaders, Baidu (BIDU.O) is working on improving transcribing speech, and says its Deep Speech 2 system can transcribe English and Chinese about three times faster than a human.
 It says the number of voice interactions with its products has tripled since the start of last year.

 Valencell has focused on putting biometrics in the earbud, such as measuring the user's heart rate.
 Its technology can be found in over a dozen products so far, says LeBoeuf.